laravel-ready/laravel-starter/README.md

   - First, you must run `php artisan larecipe:install` command to publish the needed assets and configurations.
   - Then, Navigate to `/docs` in your browser.

+- [laravel/ui](https://github.com/laravel/ui): Ready to use auth views, forms, UI utilities and presets.
+  - Views and controllers are already installed but you can overwrite with run `php artisan ui:auth` command to publish the needed assets and configurations.

 - Debugging
   - [clockwork](https://github.com/itsgoingd/clockwork): Modern debugging tool for Laravel. (debugbar alternative)
     - Navigate to `/clockwork` in your browser.